nopERcart free shopping-cart

 3.95,2:-30,GRP01 -- means 2nd and subsequent are 30% off, and this applies across all products in the group GRP01;

 One _PRICE can contain any number of ":" or "=" terms, at most one starting with a letter to name a group; the ":" and "=" terms may be interspersed, or not, but the ":" terms must appear in increasing order by left-side, and "=" terms likewise.
-Exact-quantity ("=") discount-prices are only permitted within a group where all products have identical prices (anything else would be so bloody hard to explain, I'm guessing nobody will want such); no such restriction applies to the N-or-more (":") discount-prices.
+Exact-quantity ("=") discount-prices are only permitted within a group where all products have identical prices (anything else would be just too bloody hard to explain); no such restriction applies to the N-or-more (":") discount-prices.

 >=40:-15.00 -- means if the pre-tax pre-shipping subtotal is at least 40.00 this 15.00 discount applies;